Geologic Map of New Mexico

 Geologic Map of New Mexico, New Mexico Bureau of Geology and Mineral Resources, 2003, Scale 1:500,000.

-Note: This large rolled map requires an additional charge of $5.00 for cardboard tube and shipping.
+Note: This large rolled map requires an additional charge of $15.00 for a cardboard tube and shipping.

 Two oversized rolled sheets, 54" x 47" and 50" x 42" -- requires extra shipping